 Types of Sources

 Secondary sources are works that interpret or analyze an historical event or phenomenon.
-Athey are generally at least one step removed from the event.
-Examples include scholarly or popular books and articles, reference books, and textbooks. [source: http://www.lib.berkeley.edu/instruct/guides/primarysources.html]
+They are generally at least one step removed from the event.
+Some secondary sources attempt to convince readers of a specific opinion or position.
+Examples include scholarly or popular books and articles, reference books, and textbooks.

 Tertiary sources are works that aid in the location of either primary or secondary sources.
 Examples include encyclopedias, dictionaries, biographical compilations, indexing and abstracting services, bibliographies, and library catalogs.